mohammednafii/lancome_scrapping/README.md

 # lancome_scrapping
-scrapping lancome data in amazon using beautifulsoup and selenium
+scrapping lancome reviews in amazon using beautifulsoup and selenium